Chronic pain

 - Non-steroidal anti-inflammatory drugs (NSAIDs) — medicines such as ibuprofen and diclofenac may help manage pain.
 Try to take them at the lowest possible dosage for the shortest possible time, as they can have serious side effects.

-- Anticonvulsants or antiepileptic medicines — medicines that are commonly used to treat epilepsy can also help manage nerve pain.
+- Anticonvulsant medicines — some medicines that are commonly used to treat epilepsy can also help manage nerve pain.
 They include pregabalin and gabapentin.

-- Opioids — strong pain-relief medicines, such as the opioids morphine, fentanyl, oxycodone or codeine, might be prescribed by a doctor for short periods of time, but are not effective in chronic pain that is not caused by cancer.
+- Opioids — strong pain-relief medicines, such as morphine, fentanyl, oxycodone or codeine, might be prescribed by your doctor for short periods of time.

 Sometimes, medicines won't relieve all your pain symptoms.
-It's important to work with a health professional to identify a range of strategies you can use, to reduce the way pain impacts your life.
+It's important to work with a health professional to identify a range of strategies you can use.
+This can reduce the way pain impacts your life.

 Are opioid medicines recommended for chronic pain?

 Opioids are not usually recommended for most types of chronic pain.
-This is because opioids are proven to not be effective at treating chronic pain not caused by cancer.
+There is currently not enough evidence to show that opioids are safe or effective for treating chronic pain that is not caused by cancer.

-Opioid medicines are also associated with serious short- and long-term side effects, including tolerance and dependence.
+Opioid medicines are associated with serious short- and long-term side effects, including tolerance and dependence.

 Learn more about opioids.